ROCm/HIP/docs/reference/programming_model.rst

   signified by the set of communication primitives at their disposal, detailed under :ref:`warp_cross_lane_functions`.

+Block
-* The middle grouping is called a block or thread block.
-The defining feature of a block is that all threads in a block will share an instance of memory which they may use to share data or synchronize with one another.
+  The defining feature of a block (or thread block) is that all threads in it will share an instance of memory which they may use to share data or synchronize with one another.

   The size of a block is user-configurable but is maximized by the queryable capabilities of the executing hardware.
 The unique ID of the thread within a